alimirjamali/personal-qubesos/qubes-core-admin-client-tt/README.md

 - The `--servicevm <yes|no|both>` option allows filtering based on to ServiceVMs.
 - Filtering of VMs based on **internal** feature tag is possible via `--internal <yes|no|both>` option.
+- Sorting with any column rather than name is now possible with `--sort COLUMN` option. `--reverse` and `--ignore-case` sub-options are available.

 ## Installation & Removal
 To install the tools at your `~/bin` and the libraries at your `~/.local/lib`,